Posted on June 20, 2016 and last updated on August 30, 2025

 • Difficulty: easy

-This 66-acre parcel is one of the few remaining bluestem-blueberry sandplain grasslands left in Maine, and birders say it is a good spot to see field and vesper sparrows, clay-colored sparrows, spotted sandpipers, Eastern meadowlarks, Eastern towhees and prairie warblers.
-It’s a former U.S. Navy transmitter site, and the obvious trails I walked aren’t marked — they look like former jeep paths.
+This town parcel is one of the few remaining bluestem-blueberry sandplain grasslands left in Maine, and birders say it is a good spot to see field and vesper sparrows, clay-colored sparrows, upland sandpipers, Eastern meadowlarks, Eastern towhees, and prairie warblers.
+Prairie warblers are declining throughout most of their range, so this place is important to them.
+It’s also a former U.S. Navy transmitter site, and the obvious trails I walked aren’t marked — they look like former jeep paths.
 There are a lot of wild blueberries here!

-The entryway and the central path are paved, making the site almost accessible for wheelchairs.
-The entryway, however, is gated, so you have to make your way around it on a rougher path visitors have created.
-It would be great if the town could make this opening available to all.
-Other than these two trails, the paths are grassy, sandy, and easy.
+The entryway and part of the central path are paved, making the site almost accessible for wheelchairs.
+The entryway, however, is gated, so you have to make your way around it on a rougher path.
+Other than these two trails, the paths are grassy, sandy, flat, and easy.
+Dogs must be leashed, especially to protect wildlife.

 The preserve is right next to the roaring Route 1, and depending on the wind direction, can be a bit noisy.